7Cav/service-level-configs/README.md

 ``"key1":`` = ``"I love the cav"``,
 ``"key2":`` = ``"false"``

-Take note that the values can be boolean (true / false) or strings "this is a string of text" While this is simplifying the terminology its sufficent for editing these JSON configurations.
+Take note that the values can be boolean (true / false) or strings "this is a string of text"<br></br>
+While this is simplifying the terminology its sufficent for editing these JSON configurations.

 ## Troubleshooting: